YimingLi233/CS4084-Group_10/README.md

 - 🧹 **Database Reset (dev only)**
   Reset the database to its initial state with a single tap (currently commented out for production).

+- 🔀 **Shuffle Play Button**
+  A dedicated button for "Shuffle Play" of songs in the song list — a future enhancement for randomized music experience.

+- 🗑 **Remove favorite artist with one tap**
+  Tap the delete icon to remove an artist card from the favorites list instantly.

 ## 🏗 Architecture

 - **MVVM Pattern**